Disney California Adventure Lucky Fortune Cookery Review

 Here’s the Beef Birria Ramen for $15.99.
 I know this dish has its fans but there’s so much good ramen in LA and Orange County that it’s hard to recommended it.
 I’m not a ramen snob by any means, but I found the noodles to be quite rubbery.
 The birria is good, but the serving of it is too small for the asking price.

-The other two items on the menu which are not pictured in this article are the Honey Walnut Shrimp Wrap with fried shrimp tossed in sweet honey sauce, white rice, candied walnuts, slaw, green onions and sesame seeds for $13.99 and Teriyaki Chicken with sautéed vegetables and steamed rice for $12.99.
-Both of these items are totally fine but a bit on the boring side.
-We’d skip these items and get the one of the karaage chicken items, or something from Aunt Cass Cafe across the walkway.
+The other item on the menu which are not pictured in this article is Teriyaki Chicken with sautéed vegetables and steamed rice for $12.99. it’s totally fine but a bit on the boring side.

-For dessert there’s this adorable Baymax Macaron for $7.29.
-It’s filled with marshmallow and chocolate-hazelnut and decent in size.
+For dessert there’s this adorable Matcha-Raspberry Baymax Macaron for $7.79.
+It’s filled with raspberry gelée and matcha buttercream and is decent in size.
 I’d recommend passing on this one since there are much more exciting desserts in DCA, such as the ice cream creations at Clarabelle’s or the seasonal bread pudding at Aunt Cass Cafe.

 Seating is available in an outdoor area in front of and around the restaurant.
 San Fransokyo Square is a popular dining area of the park so seating can get snapped up quick during prime dining hours.